google/weather-tools/xql/README.md

 # `xql` - Querying Xarray Datasets with SQL

 Running SQL like queries on Xarray Datasets.
 Consider dataset as a table and data variable as a column.
-> Note: For now, we support only zarr datasets.
+> Note: For now, we support only zarr datasets and earth engine image collections.

 # Supported Features